WasabiMushyPeas/E28-Turbo/README.md

 ### Fuel Pump

-The Stock Fuel Pump in an E28 535i can comfortably sustain ~110lph at 43.5psi.
-Therefore the stock fuel pump can support ~265hp.
-In this build our target is about 500whp.
-To achieve this we will need to upgrade the fuel pump.
 I have chosen the Walbro 450lph E85 pump.
 There is also the AEM 340lhp E85 fuel pump as the which is capable of supporting over 500whp (plus it supports E85 fuel).

+> [!NOTE]
+> The Stock Fuel Pump in an E28 535i can comfortably sustain ~110lph at 43.5psi.
+Therefore the stock fuel pump can support ~265hp.

 ### Fuel Rails/ Lines